 Limitations of Outlook ICS subscriptions

-- Slow refresh — changes in the source calendar appear 12–24 hours later
+- Slow refresh — changes take 12–24 hours to appear

-- No privacy controls — you see all event details or none
+- No privacy controls — it’s all details or nothing

-- One-way only — your changes don’t sync back to the source
+- One-way only — edits don’t sync back to the source

-This works fine for static calendars (holidays, conference schedules) or low-change calendars, but it’s not suitable for actively managed calendars.
+This works fine for static calendars (holidays, conference schedules).
+For actively managed calendars, it falls short.

-If you use Outlook with Google Calendar or iCloud and need them to stay in sync automatically, Hetk offers real-time bi-directional sync that’s much faster and more reliable than ICS subscriptions.
+If you use Outlook with Google Calendar or iCloud and want them to stay in sync automatically, Hetk offers real-time two-way sync that’s much faster than ICS subscriptions.

-Hetk connects to all three providers (Google, Outlook, iCloud) via their official APIs and syncs events instantly:
+Hetk connects to all three providers (Google, Outlook, iCloud) via their official APIs and syncs events in seconds:

-- Bi-directional — edit in either calendar and changes flow back to the other
+- Two-way — edit in either calendar and changes sync back

-- Privacy controls — mark synced events as private, show as busy only, or strip content
+- Privacy controls — mark events as private, show as busy only, or strip all details

-- Identity transform — synced events show your own email as organizer (not the source account)
+- Identity transform — synced events show your email as organizer

-- Automatic syncing — no need to manually refresh or manage subscriptions
+- Automatic — no manual refresh or management needed

-With Hetk: You set up a bidirectional sync between Outlook and Google Calendar.
-Create an event in Outlook at work, and it appears on your Google Calendar at home within seconds.
-Reschedule it in Google, and Outlook updates automatically.
-No manual steps required.
+With Hetk, create an event in Outlook at work and it appears on your Google Calendar at home within seconds.
+Reschedule it in Google Calendar, and Outlook updates automatically.

 Outlook web vs desktop